-- 1. Paper or notebook to jot notes on

-- Writing tools (preferably multiple colors)

-- Anything that may help jog your memory (e.g. prior physiology notes, old textbooks, etc...)
+- Paper or notebook to jot notes on - 2.
+Writing tools (preferably multiple colors) - Recommended textbook (see below) - Old class notes that may help jog your memory (e.g. prior physiology notes)

-For the entire semester, while in the classroom, there will be no mandatory usage of any electronic devices -- with the exception of briefly looking things up (i.e. defining an unfamiliar term you're not familiar with), if you wish.
+For the entire semester, there will be NO need for any electronic devices -- with the exception of briefly looking things up (i.e. defining an unfamiliar term you're not familiar with).